kdpuvvadi/pocketbase/README.md

 ## Support

-If you encounter any issue with the images, feel free to reach out with issue or a PR.
+If you encounter any issue with the images, feel free to reach out with an issue or a PR.